210823-Enterprise/ORMT7-p1/README.md

   * Ability to filter tables by multiple requirements.
 ## To Do:
   * Create transactions so that databases can be roled back, preventing users from having to manually undo the changes they made.
-  * Format printing so that it looks pretty.
   * Ability to create files with custom tables based on input parameters.
-  * Minimize calls to database by removing possible repeats.
 ## Getting Started:
 Currently project must be included as local dependency. to do so:
 ```shell